Trackwork Handbook

 Caution: If repair or adjustment is required on a module, let the module owner know and have him/her take the necessary action.
 Don't do it yourself unless you are specifically asked to do so.

 Caution: As always, be extremely careful not to disturb details on modules as a setup is being assembled.
 Take time to notice what's close by before doing anything.
+Be especially careful about loose sleeves or other clothing that might sweep across module details.

 Note: An important prerequisite for successful setup planning is being able to provide an accurate drawing of your module.
 Gregg Fuhriman has provided advice on how to accurately measure a module.